 Squarespace is one of many web hosting and site building systems available.
-It’s also very popular amongst certain industries, notably musicians, artists, small restaurants, and photographers, though they have a strong foundation for online storefronts and other sites as well.
+It’s also very popular amongst certain industries, notably musicians, artists, small restaurants, and new york wedding photographer, though they have a strong foundation for online storefronts and other sites as well.

 There’s a bit of a persistent rumor that Squarespace is bad for SEO.
 This stems from years back, when any hosted solution was going to be worse than a self-hosted solution, because of limitations on site design and poor implementation of SEO functionality.
 If a site doesn’t allow you to set your meta title and description, of course it’s going to be worse for SEO than a site that does.
 However, all of these concerns stretch back years, in old versions of Squarespace that don’t have those issues anymore.